jacekkopecky/vscode-whole-diff/README.md

 ## Known Issues

-The diffs don't automatically refresh when there are git or settings changes;
+1. The diffs don't automatically refresh when there are git or settings changes;
 you have to run the command or click the button again.
+1. The extension will misbehave (not find diffs) for branches that have `.` in the name.

 ## Release Notes